konfuzio-ai/konfuzio-sdk/docs/index.rst

 To then access the REST API via :ref:`Server API v2` and  :ref:`Server API v3` or use further integrations, see `help.konfuzio.com <https://help.konfuzio.com/integrations/index.html>`_.

 **Konfuzio Document Validation UI:** This Open Source User Interface allows you to interact with Documents uploaded to the Konfuzio Server and with the data extracted from them.
-Check out our :ref:`Document Validation UI overview` for technical information about the application or our `Konfuzio guide <https://help.konfuzio.com/document-validation-ui/index.html>` to learn how to use it.
+Check out our :ref:`Document Validation UI overview <Konfuzio Document Validation UI overview>` for technical information about the application or our `Konfuzio guide <https://help.konfuzio.com/document-validation-ui/index.html>` to learn how to use it.

 ..
 Note::
     Konfuzio Trainer will no longer be available.